Premik/blender_rhubarb_lipsync_ng/dev.md

 * Verify the Dialog file is working
 * Add "null" cue type to indicate un-detected cues (those red longer than the limit)
 * `layout.prop(mlp, "actions_multiline_view") ` doesn't currently work.
 Should show regular action and shape-key action on two lines
-* Not possible to un-select NLA track in the bake-panel
 * Capture panel - add `crop` button to replace to crop too long cues and add x shape instead of them
-* Mapping - integration with FaceIt - auto-populate mapping from rig expressions or shapekeys
+* Changel all labels cases to follow Blender style "Foo in Bar"
+* Add some simple blender sample file

+##
+-

 ## Action selector
 - only from the selected object?